architech-boards/tibidabo-documentation/source/eclipse.rst

 Eclipse IDE
 ===========

 Eclipse is an integrated development environment (IDE).
-It contains a base workspace and the Yocto plug-in system to compile and debug a program for the tibidabo board.
+It contains a base workspace and the Yocto plug-in system to compile and debug a program for the @board-alias@ board.
 Hereafter, the operating system that runs the IDE/debugger will be named host machine, and the board being debugged will be named target machine.
 The host machine could be running as a virtual machine guest operating system, anyway, the documentation for the host machine running as a guest operating system and as host operating system is exactly the same.